katzkuma/mern-stack-implement/README.md

 - [x] Maintain complete git records
 - [x] Practice Test-driven development while building back-end
 - [x] Transfer Javascript to Typescript.
 Check this [Journey of Transferring](./docs/transfer-javascript-to-typescript.md)
-- [ ] Integrate Terraform to deploy app on cloud
+- [ ] Integrate Terraform to manage server on cloud
 - [ ] Integrate Kubernetes to manage the docker
 - [ ] Authorization and Data validation
 - [ ] ...other essential functions